CallmeBK/VolLightbarCtrlWithDS4/README.md

 -for teaching me how to use callback functions
 -for informing me that putting the vita to sleep mode does not run module_stop function
 -for informing me that event flags are set by my own code
+-for supplying me with sceAVConfigGetSystemVol, sceAVConfigSetSystemVol, sceAVConfigMuteOn offsets
+-for directing me to KuromeSan github page for psvita-elfs
+-for informing me that AVConfig elf is in bootimage
+-for informing me that a module can have multiple stubs
+-for teaching me how to understand the code that is decompiled by Ghidra
+-for introducing me to a function that determines if the current device is VITA or PSTV
+-for informing me that kernel exports and user space syscalls are exported from the same module for most kernel space stuff
+-for teaching me about what the segidx parameter is for in module_get_offset function.
+Functions are put into segment 0.
+Global variables are put into segment 1.
+-for informing me that kernel space and user space share the same global variables
+-for informing me that arguments from the function call map linearly in Ghidra
+-for informing me that to get SceShell module info for Kernel, you have to wait until SceShell is loaded before calling taiGetModuleInfoForKernel
+-for informing me that a function that exists in a stub, but is not in any headers can be declared and used all the same.
+Stubs are not incomplete and are not missing functions from modules.

 NOTxCorra
 -for informing me of header/stub needed for sceClibPrintf function